cferdinandi/adventure/content/ideas/abilities.md

 	- _7-9:_ It will answer 1 question

 Animate Dead
 : You invoke a hungry spirit to possess a recently-dead body and serve you.
 This creates a zombie that follows your orders to the best of its limited abilities.
 It has a +1 modifier for all stats and 1 HP.
 After a day, it's destroyed and cannot be reanimated.
 Only one zombie can exist at a time.
+Make a Wisdom roll.
+	- _10+:_ The zombie looks like a natural, living creature.
+	- _7-9:_ The zombie looks like a zombie.
 	- _Progression:_
 		+ _50 XP:_ You can give your zombie +2 on one stat, or 3 HP
 		+ _100 XP:_ You can animate up to 2 zombie at once